colemanbroad/progen/delta.md

 thinking about concurrent process and spans of time.
 We want to know "does span A happen before or after span B?" but we only have a definitive answer if the spans don't overlap.

                                          ┌────────────────( B )───────────────┐
                                          │                                    │
                            ┌─────────────────────{ A }────────────────────┐
                            │                                              │
-    And here we test the " { " character (a far superior alternative to " } " ).
+    And here we test the " { " character (a far *cooler* alternative to " } " ).
-                         │   │                                          │   │
+                         │   │                  │      │                │   │
-                         │   │                                          │   │
+                         │   │                  │      │                │   │
-                         └─C─┘                                          └─D─┘
+                         └─C─┘                  └*  E *┘                └─D─┘

-This produces the following DAG according to the `strict-subset-of` relation:
+This produces the following DAG (we only consider an irreflexive version of each relation) according to the `subset-of` relation:

-    D -> B
     A
+    B
     C
+    D -> B
+    E -> A,B

 And the following Graph according to the `intersects` relation:

-    A - B - D
+    A — B,C,D,E
+    B — D,E

+    and by symmetry:

-    C - A
+    C — A
+    D — A,B
+    E — A,B

 We could include the DAG produced by the `precedes` relation as well:

+    A
+    B
-    C -> B,D
+    C -> B,D,E
+    D
+    E -> D

 We can infer the graph of `intersects` (inter) from the `precedes` (<) DAG by noting that

     x<y => ! x inter y
     ! x<y AND ! y<x <=> x inter y   .

-Together
+Together [WIP]

 See how these delimeters form spans which form partial order?
 Only the D span is completely contained within B; all other pairs have no direct `subset` relation.